frankcholula/UoS-ros-setup/group1_ws/README.md

 6. As the robot moves, sensors feed new data to gmapping
 7. gmapping updates the map
 8. Once the goal is reached, the cycle repeats

+## Optimizations:
+1. The original code contains cells that can also be obstacles.
+Filter those out.
+2. The robot can get stuck exploring, so we added a timeout.